Serious GI Disorders: Crohn’s, Colitis, Colon Cancer & More

 A few of the severe gastrointestinal disorders are listed below:

-- Haemorrhoids : These refer to the swelling caused in the veins of the anus or rectum due to excess straining during bowel movements.
+- Haemorrhoids: These refer to the swelling caused in the veins of the anus or rectum due to excess straining during bowel movements.
 Avoiding constipation and following a fibre-rich diet can help reduce the strain in the anus or rectum.
-In case of large, painful, and persistent haemorrhoids, doctors may perform surgery to remove them.
+In case of large, painful, and persistent haemorrhoids, doctors may perform surgery to remove them, and, in most cases, haemorrhoids are managed conservatively or with office‑based procedures.

-- Colon Polyps and Colon Cancer : Colon polyps, mostly benign, are non-cancerous growths in the tissue lining of the colon and rectum.
-Only adenomatous polyps are leading cause of colorectal cancer, which is the most prevalent form of cancer in the United States. : Colon cancer can be detected through colonoscopy screenings, even before symptoms appear.
+- Colon Polyps and Colon Cancer: Colon polyps, mostly benign, are non-cancerous growths in the tissue lining of the colon and rectum.
+Adenomatous polyps and certain serrated polyps are leading cause of colorectal cancer, which is one of the most common cancers worldwide.
+Colon cancer can be detected through colonoscopy screenings, even before symptoms appear.
 Early detection is essential in curing colon cancer.

-- Coeliac Disease : It is an allergic reaction to gluten (the protein found in wheat and grains), which irritates the digestive tract, causing cramps, gas, and bloating.
+- Coeliac Disease: It is an allergic reaction to gluten (the protein found in wheat and grains), which irritates the digestive tract, causing cramps, gas, and bloating.
 It is an autoimmune disorder in which the immune system mistakenly attacks gluten when it is present in the small intestine.
-It can also cause permanent damage to the intestine.
+Untreated coeliac disease can cause intestinal damage, which is often reversible with a strict gluten‑free diet, though delayed diagnosis may lead to complications.

-- Gastro-oesophageal Reflux Disease (GERD) : GERD is also known as acid reflux, which causes stomach acid to move back up into the oesophagus and throat.
+- Gastro-oesophageal Reflux Disease (GERD): GERD is also known as acid reflux, which causes stomach acid to move back up into the oesophagus and throat.
 It causes a burning sensation and feels like a sore throat.
-Adjustments in eating habits and medicines help manage GERD, but in severe cases, surgery is recommended.
+Adjustments in eating habits and medicines help manage GERD.
+In selected cases where medical therapy fails or complications arise, surgical options may be considered.

-- Barrett’s Oesophagus : Chronic acid reflux, also known as gastro-oesophageal reflux disease (GERD), can lead to Barrett's ooesophagus, a condition in which the lining of the ooesophagus changes.
+- Barrett’s Oesophagus: Chronic acid reflux, also known as gastro-oesophageal reflux disease (GERD), can lead to Barrett's oesophagus, a condition in which the lining of the oesophagus changes.
 The lining of the oesophagus becomes similar to that of the small intestine.
 It can increase the chances of oesophageal cancer.